gratianlup/temp/docs/flame-graph-panel.md

 [![Profiling UI screenshot](img/flame-graph-expand2_947x456.png)](img/flame-graph-expand2_947x456.png){:target="_blank"}

 !!! note ""
-    Notice how in the screenshot above the nodes starting with *ntoskrnl.exe!KiPageFault* use a different style to mark code executiong in kernel mode.
+    Notice how, in the screenshot above, the nodes starting with *ntoskrnl.exe!KiPageFault* use a different style to mark code executing in kernel mode.
 The user mode and kernel mode call stacks are automatically combined.

 ##### Changing the root node